sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 All software under an approved licence from the [Open Source Initiative](https://opensource.org/licenses/alphabetical) or [Free Software Foundation](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered OSS and can be used by the GC, based on the GC [Guide for using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html).

-### Benefits of using open standards and OSS for ESDC and the GC
+### Benefits of using open standards and OSS for ESDC and the GC <!-- omit in toc -->

 Open standards are the guidelines that enable international communities to speak a common language and build products in a structured and highly efficient fashion.